AhmadHirthani/learning-journal/README.md

 ## Welcome to Ahmad Alhirthani Learning-Journal Page
-You can find more about Markdown language at the [Markdown language page](https://ahmadhirthani.github.io/learning-journal/).
+You can find more about Markdown language at the [Learning-Journal Page](https://ahmadhirthani.github.io/learning-journal/).

 ### Intro
 On this page I am trying to talk about some of the things that need to be simplified.
 Read about it and write in a way that the average reader can understand.
 The goal is to simplify things to become more understanding and thus contribute more to the spread of science.